 - Aeroflot: Los Angeles, New York JFK, Washington Dulles

 - United: Washington Dulles (arrives at Domodedovo International)

 The one thing most travelers agree on: Sheremetyevo is an incredibly beautiful airport that hasn’t quite managed to shed some of the more infuriatingly bureaucratic trappings of the former Soviet Union.
-Multiple queues, closed assistance counters and indifferent passport control are all part of the fun here.
+Multiple queues closed assistance counters and indifferent passport control are all part of the fun here.
 But maintain your cool: This is Russia, and it’s simply how things get done here.
-It’s also worth noting that check-in for US-bound flights doesn’t open until three hours before scheduled departure times, which, of course, can create lengthy queues during peak hours.
+It’s also worth noting that check-in for US-bound flights doesn’t open until three hours before scheduled departure times, which, of course, can create long queues during peak hours.